VeeUye/NASA-image-search/README.md

 - Axios
 - PropTypes

-## Open NASA Search App in GitHub Pages
+## Open NASA Image Search App in GitHub Pages

+NASA Image Search App is hosted here on GitHub Pages [https://veeuye.github.io/NASA-image-search/](https://veeuye.github.io/NASA-image-search/).
+You can get started by opening the link in your preferred browser.

-## Run NASA Search App in Development Mode
+## Run NASA Image Search App in Development Mode

 Clone [this repo](https://github.com/VeeUye/tech-test-mcr-codes).
 For more information on how to do this, visit [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).